FreshChoice Kepler Challenge Charity Challenge

 - projects that do not directly benefit the defined community

-Requests need to be submitted by May in the year of the event.
+Requests generally need to be submitted by mid May in the year of the event.
 You will be notified of the outcome of your funding request in June.
 Please note that due to the nature of the Charity Challenge, the amount of money available may alter. $15,000 is the maximum available depending on the funds allocated each year.
 Unsuccessful requests may be considered for the following year.

 To submit a request, please either email email@example.com; or write to Kepler Challenge Organising Committee, PO Box 11, Te Anau.
 Make sure you give the following information in your request: